bartvanremortele/my-hottowel-boilerplate/README.md

     >Refer to these [instructions on how to not require sudo](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md)

 ## Running HotTowel

+### First run
+- The first time you will have to run the app twice because of the missing initial `environment.config.js`

 ### Linting
  - Run code analysis using `gulp vet`.
 This runs jshint, jscs, and plato.